eclipse/paho.mqtt.golang/README.md

 * A `MessageHandler` (called when a new message is received) must not block.
 If you wish to perform a long-running task, or publish a message, then please use a go routine (blocking in the handler is a common cause of unexpected `pingresp not received, disconnecting` errors).
-* When subscribing at QOS1+ with `CleanSession` set to false it is possible that the broker will deliver retained messages before `Subscribe` can be called.
+* When QOS1+ subscriptions have been created previously and you connect with `CleanSession` set to false it is possible that the broker will deliver retained messages before `Subscribe` can be called.
 To process these messages either configure a handler with `AddRoute` or set a `DefaultPublishHandler`.
 * Loss of network connectivity may not be detected immediately.
 If this is an issue then consider setting